-The Efficacy (and otherwise) of the 'new' Sport Anti-Corruption Legislation
+The Efficacy (and Otherwise) of the 'New' Sport Anti-Corruption Legislation in Australia

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.